jasoncable/i-can-program-too/manuscript/Chapter03.md

 ### Reference Types

+A> #### The Number One C# Programming Error
+A>
-One of the classic sources of many bugs in C# is the old "object reference is not set to an instance of an object" error message from the NullReferenceException.
+A> One of the classic sources of many bugs in C# is the old "object reference is not set to an instance of an object" error message from the NullReferenceException.
 Until C# version 8, there was no good way of preventing this error.
 It occurs when you try to use an object that is null.
 We finally have a solution: the nullable reference type.

 %% JLC: How do you enable?